8 Proven Benefits of Cross-Training For Runners

 All runners, whether beginners or experienced, short or long distance, road or trail runners, should add two days of strength training into their weekly program no matter what.

-These two workouts should be total body workouts and include squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, and all variations.
+Some exercises include are squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, and all variations.
 Try to hit each muscle group in every workout and be consistent.

 I promise this will help you in the long run!